-The internet has become accessible to people of all ages.
-With its unlimited resources and information, anyone can use such services, seeing as how it has become an integral part of daily life.
-Social media is a way to connect with their friends and school-fellows and share their interests.
+The Internet has become accessible to people of all ages.
+With its unlimited resources and information, anyone can use such services, seeing how they have become integral to daily life.
+Social media is a way to connect with friends and school fellows and share their interests.
 As teenagers move towards independence on social media, they need to be wary of what they share on their social media platforms.
 Read the full article to learn about internet privacy for teens.

 Is There Something Parents Can Do?

 A Pew Research survey reported that around 51% of American teens have a Facebook account, and about one in three have a Twitter account.
 Parents naturally worry about what their children might be up to on social media platforms and the internet.

 They can activate Parental Control on their internet connection or devices to monitor or limit their online activities using sites like BestParentalControlApps.
 To help, for instance, internet service providers like Xfinity have installed features of Parental Control that could be activated if they have Xfinity internet or Xfinity cable TV, where they can exercise some restrictions on their kids’ devices.

 What Is Internet Privacy For Teens?

 The use of the internet and the rise of social media platforms have completely changed definitions of private and public.
 For instance, if two persons are talking in a café, their conversation is private, and only they are privy to the content of that conversation unless one of them decides to repeat it to someone else.
 But on the internet and social media, all discussions are public and confidential to anyone who reads it.
 As a result, internet privacy for teens needs to be taught to them.

 See also: How to Stay Safe on the Internet: Online Safety Guide

 According to research conducted by Pew Research, data collected on teens and their privacy shows that: